 All colors bring out specific feelings.
 If designed wisely, people are experiencing positive emotions.
-An ideal gradient engages, builds powerful impressions, and even motivate people to act.
+According to an SEO expert at this Roofing SEO Agency, an ideal gradient engages, builds powerful impressions, and drives in more traffic.
 Nowadays, we’re all seeking this kind of experience, thus, it’s pretty understandable why the given phenomenon is holding a strong position as one of web design technologies.

 We hope that it’s pretty much clear on a gradient, so we shall proceed.

 The process slightly resembles the color overlay procedures when items on a specific layer can change their colors.
 Applying gradient overlay one could color items by means of a gradient.
 Actually, such a phenom represents a Layer Style which could be found in PhotoShop.

 By adding a gradient overlay, designers can add a gradient-based effect to their content on both brand-new and already-made layers.
 By taking advantage of gradient overlay you can customize multiple parameters, say, colors, directions, the opacity of certain objects, the scale of the overlay, etc.

 And now we shall figure out what the following phenomenon means.

 The Flutter technology is a great solution for iOS/Android developers.